Allen Americans: Second Martinson iteration (2025–present)

 On August 27, 2025, it was announced that the Allen Americans have reached a deal to, once again, be the official affiliate of the Ottawa Senators in the NHL, and the Belleville Senators of the AHL starting with the 2025–26 season.
+On April 21, 2026, it was announced that the Ottawa Senators extended their affiliation with the Americans through the 2026-27 season.